 - Exclusivity: Soft Launch the product to a select group of beta testers, followed by industry influencers and celebrities, followed by power users, and finally the general public.

 - Scarcity: Beta testers can invite up to 5 people.
 No more.
 Ties in with Exclusivity.
-Facebook used this technique when they allowed users to give out a certain amount of hugs each day.
+Facebook used this technique when it allowed users to give out a certain amount of hugs each day.

 - Publicity: See the section on publicity above.